 The class is a minature society divising its own laws and rituals.
 It is prepared by the adult to encourage group work.
 It is a place where children are free to express themselves and exchange ideas to develop reasoning and social relations.
 It is a time for big friendships.
 Life in the class should be organised in such a way that the child is helped to choose their work freely.
 They can therefore work spontaneously and ‘passionately’ for long, uninterrupted periods of time.
 However, this liberty goes together with responsibility, in order to help the child work towards being more independent.
-The Montessori activities satisfy the child’s curiosity and cultivates their need to research.
+Many activities, including Montessori activities, allow children to develop their curiosity and to cultivate their need to research.

-Maria Montessori aspired to fire the 6-12 year old’s imagination.
-Therefore, Elementary school work is based on the history of the universe.
+Elementary school work is based on the history of the universe.
 The main aim is to arouse the child’s curiosity, interest and amazement.
 The guide simply sparks the children’s interest and makes them want to know more, which leads them to more questioning and research.
-The Montessori program is centred around 5 main lessons given at the beginning of the year ; the creation of the universe, the evolution of life on earth, the arrival of man on earth, the history of the written word, the history of mathematics.
+Our program is centred around 5 main lessons given at the beginning of the year ; the creation of the universe, the evolution of life on earth, the arrival of man on earth, the history of the written word, the history of mathematics.
 Each of these 5 important stories open up new fields ; Geography, History, Biology, Geology, Ecology, Mathematics, French and Literature.
 The guide makes sure each child covers all parts of the program.

 A Typical Day